Skip to main content

 Reviewed by Lexy Pacheco

-The stakes are high: Every year, 19% of adults in the U.S. have an anxiety disorder (NIMH), but only 36.9% get help.
-Some people believe their symptoms aren't "bad enough" to need care because of myths.
-Anxiety that isn't treated gets worse over time, which raises the risk of depression, chronic pain, and even heart disease.
-Ignoring it as "normal stress" is like ignoring a sprained ankle because "everyone gets sore sometimes."
-It only makes things worse.
+The stakes are high: About 19% of U.S. adults experience an anxiety disorder each year (NIMH), yet only 36.9% seek help.
+Misconceptions about anxiety often lead people to think their symptoms aren’t serious enough for treatment.
+Left untreated, anxiety can worsen over time, increasing risks of depression, chronic pain, and even heart disease.
+Ignoring anxiety as "normal stress" is like ignoring a sprained ankle—doing nothing only makes it worse.
+Let’s address some of the most persistent anxiety myths.

 "Anxiety is just a sign of weakness." → Not true.
 Anxiety is when the amygdala is too active and there are problems with neurotransmitters like serotonin.
 You wouldn't say that diabetes is a "weakness," and anxiety is the same way.